-• Freemartins (XX/XY chimeras).
-Most female kids born co-twin to males are normal females, because placental fusion is much less common than in cattle.
-A freemartin is a female rendered sterile in utero when her placenta and that of her twin male fuses in early gestation, allowing vascular anastomosis between the allantoic membranes, exchange of cells and hormones between the two foetuses and XX/XY chimaerism.
+□ Freemartins (XX/XY chimeras) - most female kids born co-twin to males are normal females, because placental fusion is much less common than in cattle.
+A freemartin is a female rendered sterile in utero when her placenta and that of her twin male fuses in early gestation, allowing vascular anastomosis between the allantoic membranes, exchange of cells and hormones between the two fetuses and XX/XY chimaerism.
 The developing genital tract of the female is influenced by the male and results in hypoplasia of the female gonads.
 A freemartin may be polled or horned.
 There is some evidence that the condition is slightly more common when the female shares the uterus with two or more male fetuses.

 Externally freemartins appear female but internally show a variable degree of masculinisation:

-• Heavy masculinisation, Gonads resemble testes and may contain tubules and interstitial tissue.

-• Light masculinisation.
-Oocytes have been found in the gonads.

-- Whole body chimera.
-The rarest type of caprine intersex, which arises from the fusion of two embryos, produces a true hermaphrodite with an XX/XY karyotype and gonads of both sexes. - Ovarian malfunction.
-Ovarian inactivity is poorly understood in the goat, but some anoestrus goats will respond to treatment with gonadotrophin releasing hormone [GnRH]:

-Buserelin, 0.020 mg i.m., s.c. or i.v. or Gonadorellin, 0.5 mg i.m.

-Other goats will respond to treatment with prostaglandins, suggesting a persistent corpus luteum or luteinised cystic ovaries.
+- Heavy masculinisation gonads resemble testes and may contain tubules and interstitial tissue. - Light masculinisation oocytes have been found in the gonads. - □ Whole body chimeras the rarest type of caprine intersex which arises from the fusion of two embryos producing a true hermaphrodite with an XX/XY karyotype and gonads of both sexes. - □ Ovarian malfunction ovarian inactivity is poorly understood in the goat, but some anoestrus goats will respond to treatment with gonadotrophin releasing hormone (GnRH): - Buserelin, 0.020 mg i.m., s.c. or i.v. or gonadorellin, 0.5 mg i.m. - Other goats will respond to treatment with prostaglandins, suggesting a persistent corpus luteum or luteinised cystic ovaries.

 Ultrasound scanning can be used to examine the ovaries but is not as easy as in cattle, because the reproductive tract cannot be manipulated manually so it is impossible to scan all the surfaces of the ovary.
-Both transrectal (using a lubricated 5 or 7.5 MHz linear transducer) or transabdominal (using a 5 MHz transducer) scanning can be carried out with the goat in a standing position.
-The bladder is located as a landmark and the transducer rotated to the left or right until the ovary is visualised.
-The ovary appears as a tissue-dense, circular to oblong structure cranial to the bladder.
+Both transrectal (using a lubricated 5- or 7.5-MHz linear transducer) and transabdominal (using a 5-MHz transducer) scanning can be carried out with the goat in a standing position.
+The bladder is located as a land-mark and the transducer rotated to the left or right until the ovary is visualised.
+The ovary appears as a tissue-dense circular to oblong structure cranial to the bladder.
 Follicles are non-echogenic fluid-filled structures that appear as black circular sacs.